adi-075/yamdl/README.md

 You will never need those creepy & malicious websites to download .mp3 files ever again.

-## Project Structure

-- `converter.py`: Contains the logic for converting downloaded audio files to MP3 format.
-- `downloader.py`: Handles downloading audio from YouTube using `yt-dlp`.
-- `install_ffmpeg.py`: Installs `ffmpeg` on your system if it is not already installed.
-- `main.py`: The main script that ties everything together, handling command-line arguments, checking for required dependencies, and invoking the download and conversion processes.

 ## Installation

 1. **Clone the repository:**